 The Asset Store provides the core mechanism for secure handling of key material and other sensitive data like the IV, digest, MAC and state.
-The Asset Store is designed to store asset objects and allows them to be used, while never revealing their contents outside of the MFP Cryptographic Module(A).
+The Asset Store is designed to store asset objects and allows them to be used, while never revealing their contents outside of the MS1201 Security Sub-system.
 The Asset Store identifies the following three types of assets:

-- Static Asset: this type of asset is key material that is available immediately after powerup and is located in the OTP.
-This asset cannot be modified or output (nevertheless, the whole OTP can be zeroized by the Crypto-Officer, see section 7.6). - Dynamic Asset: this type of asset can be key material or any other sensitive data like the IV, digest, MAC and state.
-This asset needs to be loaded into the Asset Store before its use because it is located in the internal Data RAM memory of the MFP Cryptographic Module(A)and set to zero at powered-off.
-This asset cannot be modified, only deleted from the asset store. - Public data object: this type of asset is data that can be retrieved from the Asset Store in plaintext for use outside the MFP Cryptographic Module(A) and can reside either in the OTP or the internal memory.
+- Static Asset: key material that is available immediately after power-up and is located in the OTP of the module.
+This asset cannot be modified or output (nevertheless, the whole OTP can be zeroized by the Crypto-Officer, see section 7.6). - Dynamic Asset: key material or any other sensitive data like the IV, digest, MAC and state.
+This asset needs to be loaded into the Asset Store before its use because it is located in the internal Data RAM memory of module and set to zero at powered-off.
+This asset cannot be modified, only deleted from the asset store. - Public data object: data that can be retrieved from the Asset Store in plaintext for use outside the module and can reside either in the OTP or the RAM.
 This asset cannot be modified, only deleted from the asset store.

 Static assets are used in the same way as dynamic assets, the only difference is their lifespan.
-Both are stored in plaintext within the MFP Cryptographic Module(A) and protected from disclosure and modification.
+Both are stored in plaintext within the MS1201 Security Sub-system and protected from disclosure and modification.

-Whenever an asset is loaded or updated, the MFP Cryptographic Module(A) generates a CRC-32 checksum for that asset; a read of an asset will verify its integrity re-computing the CRC-32 checksum and comparing it to the stored checksum.
+Whenever an asset is loaded or updated, the MS1201 Security Sub-system generates a CRC-32 checksum for that asset; a read of an asset will verify its integrity re-computing the CRC-32 checksum and comparing it to the stored checksum.

-The following table summarizes the cryptographic keys used in the MFP Cryptographic Module(A) with the key lengths supported, the available methods for key generation, entry and output and the way they are stored.
+The following table summarizes the cryptographic keys used in the MS1201 Security Sub-system with the key lengths supported, the available methods for key generation, entry and output and the way they are stored.
 Notice that for Key Entry:

 - "Firmware" means that the keys are determined during the delivery process and are unique to a given customer.
-See section 7.3.2 for more information. - "KeyBlob" is a block of binary data encrypted through a key wrapping method using the AES-CMAC and AES-CTR algorithms.
-See section 7.3.1 for more information.
+See section 7.2.2 for more information. - "Key Blob" is a block of binary data encrypted through a key wrapping method using the AES-CMAC and AES-CTR algorithms.
+See section 7.2.1 for more information.

-Name Key Length / CSP Size ey Length / CSP Size Generation Entry Storage Output KBKDF Random Key Pair Firmware ОТР Plaintext AES-KeyWrap KeyBlob Static Dynamic KeyBlob Plaintext Trusted Root Key (HUK) (HMAC-SHA-256) 128, 256 bits √ ✓ ✓ ✓ ✓ Trusted Key Encryption Keys (KEK) (AES-CMAC or AES-CTR) 256 bits ✓ √ ✓ Trusted Key Derivation Keys (KDK) (HMAC-SHA- 256 or AES-CMAC) 128, 256 bits ✓ ✓ ✓ Authentication Keys (RSA public key) 2048-3072 bits ✓ ✓
+Name Key Length 4 / CSP Size G ener atio n E intry , Stora age Output KDF SP800-108 KDF SP800-56C Random Key Pair Firmware ОТР Plaintext AES- WrapKey Key Blob Static Dynamic Key Blob Trusted Root Key (HUK) 128, 256 bits ✓ ✓ ✓ ✓ ✓ Trusted Key Encryption Keys (KEK) 256 bits ✓ ✓ ✓ Trusted Key Derivation Keys (KDK) 128, 256 bits ✓ ✓ ✓ Authentication Keys (RSA public key) 2048-3072 bits √ √